shadowspawn/forest-arborist/README.md

 Aims to be lightweight and coexist with other tooling, rather than intrusive and opinionated.

 Uses a manifest file in the seed repo and a marker file at the root of the forest.
-Allows some commands to be run from anywhere in the forest, by searching up for the root marker file.
+Allows most commands to be run from anywhere in the forest, by searching up for the root marker file.

 Terminology:

-- forest: a collection of repositories and their working trees
+- _forest_: a collection of repositories and their working trees
-- root: directory at the root of the forest
+- _root_: directory at the root of the forest
-- manifest: lists dependent repositories and forest configuration
+- _manifest_: lists dependent repositories and forest configuration
-- seed repository: where the manifest is stored
+- _seed_ repository: where the manifest is stored

-## Getting Started
+## Installation

+Requires `node` and `npm`.

+    npm install --global @shadowspawn/forest-arborist
+    fab help

+## Forest Management Commands

-To create a manifest from an existing forest you run `init` from the seed repo:
+To add `fab` to an existing forest you run `init` from the seed repo where you want the manifest to be stored.

-- `fab init` from master repository for a nested forest
+- `fab init` from root repo for a nested forest
 - `fab init --root ..` from seed repo for a sibling forest

-Commit the manifest file, and then you can `clone` the seed repo to get the forest:
+You `clone` a seed repo to get the forest.
+This uses the manifest to find the dependent repos and forest layout.

     fab clone ssh://user@host:/path